 We started our visit in the Pinocchio Park at the museum at the entrance of the park, housing a collection of Pinocchio books in several languages and Pinocchio-themed paintings and artworks.
-Visit to the Park itself takes up the best part of the day.
-The themed paths follow the book’s story line, taking visitors past statues of characters in the order in which they appear on the book.
+Visit the Park itself takes up the best part of the day.
+The themed paths follow the book’s storyline, taking visitors past statues of characters in the order in which they appear in the book.
 So, you’ll live again Pinocchio’s encounter with the Fox and Cat, Jiminy Cricket’s wise advice (he is known as Grillo Parlante, the ‘talking cricket’ in Italian) and the meeting with the Blue-Haired Fairy.

 Tips on Visiting Pinocchio Park